supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

-# Module 9 - Lab 1 - Exercise 3 - Create a Scheduled Query
+# Module 9 - Lab 1 - Exercise 3 - Create a Scheduled Query from a template

 ## Lab scenario